MITLibraries/guides/heroku.md

 #### Billing

 We have a shared billing account.
 Password is in our LastPass.
+Ask in the `#engineering` Slack channel if you need access.
 That account should be the owner rather than setting up billing for each app individually.

 Only use that shared account to claim ownership or change settings that require the owner.
 Otherwise, use your own Heroku account.
-Add yourself to any projects you want (but at least your own!).
+Add yourself to any projects you want (but at least the ones you help maintain!).

-Not in DLAD?
-Ask someone in DLAD to add you to any projects you are working on.
+If you don't use Heroku regularly, such as not being a full time developer, you may ask a full time developer to assist in moving apps to the billing account.
 The only thing that shared account gives you is billing control (aka you aren’t missing anything important).

 Need a new app moved into our paid accounts?
 Set it up with your account then transfer ownership to the shared account when it is ready for billing.
-This is how DLAD works and so far it is fine.

 Not sure if something is too expensive to use as an add-on?
 Ask.
 There is no fixed rule, so getting other thoughts on the cost /